parap/todo/Readme.md

 =============== TO DO ================

+- dynamically change legend in dependence from language selected

 - save language preference to cookies

 - force completed normal items to be disappear eventually next days after completion: